Almarch/tamaR/README.md

 ![ezgif-4-8ae50b90eb](https://github.com/Almarch/tamaR/assets/13364928/dd439054-5208-4f7f-946f-61ed1e5f00bf)

-The "care" process works on the frontend, so it will not support being launched from several instances.
-It also requires that a device (or the server itself) keeps a shiny session open.
+The automatic care process works on the frontend, so it will not support being launched from several instances.
+It also requires that a device (or the server itself) keeps a shiny session active.

 ### P2 sprites